cloud-gov/cg-site/_pages/pages/documentation/how-builds-work.md

 If you don't want to use the Pages templates, you can add your own GitHub repository to build a completely custom site.
 When you add an existing repository, you specify a default branch of your repository to serve as the "production" version of the site and choose your build engine.

 Pages is designed to be a modular service so HOW you generate your site is up to you.
 Some people customize their sites by creating new templates.
 Others use a default template content, editing with GitHub.
-When used this way Pages acts a no-configuration, production-ready hosting solution for GitHub-based static websites, hosted using cloud.gov tooling, with a custom domain.
+When used this way Pages acts a no-configuration, production-ready hosting solution for GitHub-based static websites, hosted using Cloud.gov tooling, with a custom domain.

 When building out your sites, please remember that all government websites must meet section 508 accessibility standards.
 18F provides [guidance for building accessible websites](https://accessibility.18f.gov/).